AllenCell/aics-timelapse-tracking/README.md

 | lineage_id | int | unique label for every set of parent-daughter nuclei |
 | track_id | int | unique label for every individually tracked nucleus, not including daughter cells |

+### Visualization

+If visualization is enabled with either method an additional subdirectory will be formed in the output location.
+This will save a tiff image for each frame which shows the centroid of each image, its `lineage_id` and `track_id` (in that order), and a trail of the tracked nuclei's recent positions.

 # Legal documents